History of Brazil (1985–present): First Lula administration (2003–2010)

 Following Lula's second victory, his approval ratings rose again, fueled by continued of the economical and social achievements, to a record 80%, the highest for a Brazilian president since the end of the military regime.
 The focus of Lula's second term was further stimulation of the economy by investments in infrastructure and measures to keep expanding domestic credit to producers, industry, commerce and consumers alike.
-In 2009, Brazil's economic rise was temporarily halted by the worldwide financial crisis, forcing the government to implement a temporary tax relief policy in strategic segments of the economy like automobiles and construction.
+In 2009, Brazil's economic rise was temporarily halted by the 2008 financial crisis, forcing the government to implement a temporary tax relief policy in strategic segments of the economy like automobiles and construction.
 These measures helped the country prevent a long-term recession and ensured a quick recovery to Brazil's economic ascension.

 Another mark of Lula's second term was his effort to expand Brazil's political influence worldwide, especially after G20 (in which Brazil and other emerging economies participate) replaced the G8 as the main world forum of discussions.
 Just like his predecessor, he was an active defender of reform of the United Nations Security Council.
 Brazil is one of four nations (the others being Germany, India and Japan) officially coveting a permanent seat on the council.
 Lula saw himself as a friendly, peacemaker and conciliator head of state.
 Managing to befriend leaders of rival countries from the likes of Presidents George W. Bush and Barack Obama from the United States to Venezuelan leader Hugo Chávez, Cuban former president Fidel Castro, President of Bolivia Evo Morales, and Iranian President Mahmoud Ahmadinejad, fueling protests inside and outside the country due to Ahmadinejad's polemical anti-Semitic statements.
 Lula took part in a deal with the governments of Turkey and Iran regarding Iran's nuclear program despite the United States' (among other nuclear powers) desire to strengthen the sanctions against the country, fearing the possibility of Iran develop nuclear weapons.